 NEBKritQ - New European Bauhaus Quality Criteria for Sustainable Urban Development

-Development of quality criteria and process proposals for sustainable urban development based on the dimensions of the New European Bauhaus (ecological sustainability, aesthetics, social inclusion), which can be used for the evaluation as well as for the project development and application of urban development projects.
+The aim of the NEBKritQ project is to develop quality criteria and process recommendations for sustainable neighborhood development based on the dimensions of the New European Bauhaus (ecological sustainability, aesthetics, social inclusion), which can be used for both the evaluation and the project development and application process of neighborhood development projects.

 Short Description